Mahameghavahana dynasty: Sculpture

+Ancient Indian warfare Khandagiri, one of the earliest depiction of curved sword in Indian context.

 Architecture

 Verandah of the Ganesa Gumpha" ("Ganesh Cave") by James Fergusson, 1845.

 Udayagiri and Khandagiri Caves is the most prominent example of Mahameghavahana dynasty work.
 These caves were built in 2nd century BCE during the rule of King Kharavela.
 Udayagiri means "Sunrise Hill" and has 18 caves while Khandagiri (means "Broken Hill") has 15 caves.
 The Hathigumpha cave ("Elephant Cave") has the Hathigumpha inscription, written by Raja Kharavela, the king of Kalinga in India, during the 2nd century BCE.
 The Hathigumpha inscription consists of seventeen lines incised in deep cut Brahmi letters starting with Jain Namokar Mantra.
 In Udayagiri, Hathigumpha (cave 14) and Ganeshagumpha (cave 10) are especially well known due to art treasures of their sculptures and reliefs as well as due to their historical importance.
 Rani ka Naur (Queen's Palace cave, cave 1) is also an extensively carved cave and elaborately embellished with sculptural friezes.
 Khandagiri offers a fine view back over Bhubaneswar from its summit.
 The Ananta cave (cave 3) depicts carved figures of women, elephants, athletes, and geese carrying flowers.